sydneyeriksson/LanguageLearningFrontend/README.md

 Additionally, users can click on words they don't understand, which will translate the word to English and add it to a "mistakes" list.
 This list can then be reviewed using a built-in flashcard deck for better learning.

+I built this web app, because while there are many great tools for language learning on the internet, these mainly focus on the few languages which have the the most native speakers.
+This app utilizes the googletrans API to translate Gutenberg books into any language, allowing users to learn a much wider range of languages.

 [Click here to see the library web app](https://language-learning-frontend-puce.vercel.app/)

 [Link to Backend Repository](https://github.com/sydneyeriksson/LanguageLearningBackend)